Board

 Helena Guerra Pratas

-Helena Pratas has a PhD in Theology and in Education.
+Helena Pratas has a PhD in Theology and Education.
 She has been involved in Religious Education in Portugal for more than twenty years, as a Senior Lecturer at ISEC, Lisbon, especially with initial teacher training students.
-She also taught Ethics, Citizenship and Values Education and worked as a Senior Researcher in Ethics and Citizenship since 2000.
-She published some books and many peer reviewed articles on diverse themes, some of them about religious themes and continues doing research and giving classes about the History of Salvation, Sacred Scripture, etc. She belongs to EFTRE since 2017.
+She also taught Ethics, Citizenship, and Values Education and worked as a Senior Researcher in Ethics and Citizenship since 2000.
+She published some books and many peer-reviewed articles on diverse themes, some of them about religious themes, and continues doing research and giving classes about the History of Salvation, Sacred Scripture, etc. She has belonged to EFTRE since 2017.

 Spain: España